 The desolate plains of the internet are strewn with the remains of many social networks that have made futile attempts to disrupt the hegemony of the “Big 5”.
 However, Mastodon, an open source upstart, seems to have enough about it to buck that trend.

-Crafted in the image of Twitter, Mastodon technically isn’t one social network, but is actually a software platform that underpins a collection of independent servers or “instances”.
+Crafted in the image of Twitter, Mastodon technically isn’t one social network, rather a software platform that underpins a collection of independent servers or “instances”.
 The instances while independent, are able to talk to each other and are collectively referred to as the “Fediverse”.

-Things such as a lack of support for the iOS share extension and support for multiple accounts on the same instance, are glaring omissions, and adding them would only serve to enhance the user experience.
+Things such as a lack of support for the iOS share extension and support for multiple accounts on the same instance are glaring omissions, and adding them would only serve to enhance the user experience.
 Nevertheless, Amaroq is a joy to use and is an ideal mobile companion for Mastodon.